 The helper classes also supply insertion operators to simplify the task of logging an exception.
 The operators accept instances of std::exception (from which all Ice exceptions derive) and log the string returned by the what method.
-On some platforms, you can also enable the configuration property Ice.

-PrintStackTraces, which causes the helper classes to log the stack trace of the exception in addition to the value of what.
+If you are using GCC, you can also enable the configuration property Ice.PrintStackTraces, which causes the helper classes to log the stack trace of the exception in addition to the value of what.